 - Changes to reservation

 Is An International Drivers Permit Required?

 That said, we have always held a valid international drivers license with us, just in case.
 If you are pulled over by the police, it would be a big fine for a US Citizen to drive without one.
-We figure a quick trip to AAA and $15 or so, is worth it for peace of mind.
+We figure a quick trip to AAA and $20 or so, is worth it for peace of mind.
 We haven’t had any stress on the matter when renting a car, as we have had it handy if requested.
-Once again, it is your call as to how much risk you would like to take and when.
+Once again, it is your call as to how much risk you would like to take and when, but the legal requirement is to have one.
 If you currently have an International Drivers Permit and it will expire while you are away from your home country, you may apply for a renewal remotely.

 Renting a car in Spain age minimum and maximum?